Global warming is again in the news. Should you be scared? Fear is never an emotion to be trusted.

 The problem with the carbon cycle is that we are taking an awful lot of stored carbon from the crust of the Earth and combusting it.
 Oil, natural gas, and coal, are all derived from dead plant life stored deep in the soils.
 We release this stored carbon into the atmosphere, and it raises the carbon dioxide levels in the atmosphere.

 Again, this seems pretty axiomatic, but there are a lot of people on the Right who think our atmosphere is huge and can accommodate all this CO2.
 But the reality of our atmosphere is this: It is a thin layer of gases barely clinging to the surface of our planet.
 Our planet is huge, but our atmosphere is just a thin film on the surface.
+From the bottom of the deepest ocean to the top of the stratosphere, is little more than a thin film of scum on the round ball of planet Earth - that could blow off in a solar wind if not for our magnetic field.
+And let's just hope a solar flare doesn't just boil it all off at once!

-The problem, of course, with the carbon-cycle is breaking free of it is very expensive and difficult to do.
+The problem, of course, with the carbon-cycle is that breaking free of it is very expensive and difficult to do.
 And all our best options are shouted down by the very same environmentalists who decry global warming.

 Wind power, we are told, is an eyesore and will kill bats and birds.
 Even in places like politically-correct Ithaca, New York, wind farms are shouted down, not by right-wingers who are against tax subsidies, but by lefties who are duped by the coal industry.
 Ithaca, despite being politically correct, is a coal-powered town, and the coal trains drive through town about once a day (blocking all traffic).
 You'd think the irony factor would set in, but people on the far Left are as crazy as those on the far Right.
+(UPDATE: They finally switched to Natural Gas, it seems - the costs were less).

 Nuclear Energy is completely Carbon-Free and produces no air pollution, unless of course the reactor is breached or vents radioactive gases.
 The far-Left environmentalists are against nuclear energy, of course, so that option is out - or is it?
 One problem with older generation nuclear reactors is that they were built next to rivers, the ocean, or on fault lines.
 Primitive control systems and poor personnel management lead to avoidable accidents, such as 3-mile-island or Chernobyl.
 The meltdowns in Fukushima were perfectly preventable, but for some reason, no one thought about how a tsunami would affect a nuclear power plant (in a country beset regularly by tsunamis).
 No one even thought to shut the reactors down when the tsunami was predicted (and our friends at NOAA have developed an excellent tsunami warning system and offered it free of charge to the world!).